omarmahdii/No-Show-Appointments-Analysis/README.md

 - matplotlib, seaborn

 ## 📂 Files
-- `No-Show appointment Dataset.html` → full analysis with code, outputs, and visualizations
+- `No-Show-appointment-Dataset.html` → full analysis with code, outputs, and visualizations
-- `No-Show appointment Dataset.csv` → dataset used for this project
+- `No-Show-appointment-Dataset.csv` → dataset used for this project

 ## 📊 Key Questions Explored